 Evolution and change have always been a part of our journey, with humble beginnings as a working dairy farm producing award-winning milk, it was always our family’s dream to diversify into ice cream.

-We have since also launched our Barn & Kitchen, Fun Barn and Droitwich Salt, and our ultimate vision is to create an educational and family friendly destination suitable for all generations.
+We have since also launched our Old Barn Cafe & Farm Grill, Milk Vending Machine and Droitwich Salt, and our ultimate vision is to create an educational and family friendly destination suitable for all generations.
 You can read about our journey below.

 Churchfields Farm And Cookshill Bought

 Cecil Davies (2nd Generation) And Patricia Joscelyne Married

 Gillian Davies Born (4th Generation)